- Why WordPress?

 The most important part of your church website is its content.
-I cannot number how many times I have done an audit of a church website only to find what I all a postage stamp church website.
-One or two pages of content that really doesn't compel anyone to come visit their church.
+I cannot number how many times I have done an audit of a church website only to find what I call a postage stamp church website.
+One or two pages of content that indeed doesn’t compel anyone to visit their church.

 Remember earlier I mentioned that you need to think about what people will want to know when coming to your website, and what people will search for in trying to find a new church in the community.
 A small website with a page of service times and 1 paragraph about the church will never accomplish either task.

 So please take a moment to go over with me some of the things that make a great church website for both church visitors and the search engines.

 The first thing you will need to understand is that there is a difference between pages and posts when using WordPress.
 Pages are stand-alone pages that don’t change.
 Things like service times, about pages, and ministries are put on pages.

 Posts are not as static.
 They are grouped into categories.
 Things like your pastor’s blog, youth reports, women’s ministry activities and the sermon notes or videos are all put in posts.

 The biggest thing I see with most church websites is that they do not have an understanding of how to make their sites rank on the first page of the search engines.
 They may do a great job serving their visitors, but they are missing hundreds of visitors they could have because they can’t be found on Google’s first page.
 Most people do not search beyond the first page.

 I obviously cannot go into all the things that you need to do for optimal on page optimization but here are a couple of tips.